Xcelled/mabicommerce/README.md

 10. Optionally click "Map It" to have MabiCommerce show you the fastest route.
 Clicking a green region will bring up a minimap with the best route shown in blue.

 ***Note:*** If you talk to a goblin and then restart MabiCommerce, MabiCommerce will **not** detect profit information *for that trading post only* for approximately five minutes.
 This is due to client caching of prices.
 If it's a big deal for you, you can change channels to immediately restore AutoDetect.

+## Little-known Features

+Here are some things you might not know you could do with MabiCommerce:

+ - Use the `Tab` key to move around the interface.
+This is handy for manually typing in profits.
+ - Sort trade results by any column.
+ - Reorder the columns of trade results.
+ - Resize any column of the trade results.
+ - Hover over an item's picture in the `Selected Trade Information` section to see the name of the item, which is handy for items that look similar (Baby and Snore Prevention potions).
+ - Hover over the name of a modifier to see its effects.
+ - Click a green region on the World Map to view a detailed minimap.
+ - Change the color of the minimap-route by typing the color code in the box at the bottom of the minimap window.
+ - Disable autodetection of your transports by visiting the settings page.

 ## How does MabiCommerce work?